CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/01_setting_up.md

 - Further knowledge of styling with Semantic UI

 ## Scaffolding
-Before we pull up in our meterological uniforms, we should set up our code base.
+Before we pull up in our meteorological uniforms, we should set up our code base.
 You've been through this a few times now, so I'll spare you the tedious walk-through.

 A small bullet list should suffice: